Yihui-Peng/EasySave/README.md

 ## Usage

+(Insert here)

 ## License
+This project is part of a university assignment and is not licensed for public use or distribution.

 ## Authors and acknowledgment
 Hao Chen - 3990788

 Adrien Im - 3984389

 Yihui Peng - 3985571

 Tony Tian - 3795888

 Zhemin Xie - 3808440

 Jiajia Xu - 3845567

 ## Getting started